need4swede/wiki-go/data/documents/browsing/item-details/extras/document.md

 ## Similar Items

-The **Similar** section shows related content based on:
+The **More Like This** section shows related content based on shared genres, themes, and people.

-- Shared genres
-- Similar themes
-- Same actors or directors